-Amazon to protest 10 billion Pentagon contract won by Microsoft
+Amazon to protest $10b Pentagon contract won by Microsoft

 Key Points:

-•Amazon is protesting the Pentagon's decision to award a huge cloud-computing contract to Microsoft.
+• Amazon is protesting the Pentagon's decision to award a huge cloud-computing contract to Microsoft.

 • Amazon is citing "unmistakable bias" in the decision.